Moody's announces completion of a periodic review for a group of Automotive Supplier issuers

 Other Factors: Other factors may include, but are not limited to, our assessment of the quality of management, corporate governance, financial controls, liquidity management, event risk, and seasonality.

-The principal methodology used for the rated entities listed below was Surface Transportation and Logistics published in December 2021.
+The principal methodology used for the rated entity listed below was Surface Transportation and Logistics published in December 2021.
 Please see the Rating Methodologies page on https://ratings.moodys.com for a copy of this methodology.

 Key rating considerations on a forward-looking basis may include but are not limited to the following summarized below.